09AnushkaSingh/hospitality-analytics-project/README.md

-# Hospitality Analytics Project: Performance Analysis
+# Hospitality Analytics: Exploratory Data Analysis (EDA) using Python

 ## Project Overview
 This project presents a comprehensive, data-driven analysis of hotel booking, occupancy and revenue performance for AtliQ Hotels, a fictional hospitality brand.
 The goal of this analysis is to understand how customers book rooms, how hotel categories perform across cities and what factors influence revenue generation.